Back to Blog

 Next.js breaks this illusion:

-- You must model entities correctly in code
+• You must model content entities correctly in code

-- You must optimize Core Web Vitals at the code level
+• You must optimize Core Web Vitals at the architectural level

 This feels harder to people trained on WordPress — even though it's actually cleaner and more effective.
-The abstraction layer is gone, and that's uncomfortable.
+The abstraction layer is gone, and that's uncomfortable for practitioners whose whole methodology was the abstraction.

 Risk Aversion Keeps Agencies on WordPress